AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualification_Data_Overview/content.rst

 execution of the tests; execution scripts in addition to the test sources in particular.
 The artifacts filesystem used to construct the TOR document is thus also used to drive entire *testsuite* runs and produce the STR report for a given software level.
-The "Overview Of The Testsuite Structure" appendix of the TOR document explains how expectations on coverage results are stated for this purpose.
+The *Overview of the test procedures organization* appendix of the TOR document explains how expectations on coverage results are stated for this purpose.